johnpeart/johnpeart.github.io/src/posts/blogpost/2016-02-07-a-week-with-apple-pay.md

 ### Actually paying for stuff

 Despite the process being near identical to using a contactless card, paying for stuff using Apple Pay was actually pretty fun.
-I've not had the usual shocked reactions you get when people see you using new technology, which are always a socially-awkward delight, but it's filled me with small moments of joy whenever Apple Pay worked exactly as it needed to.
+I've not had the usual shocked reactions you get when people see you using new technology, which are always a socially-awkward delight, but it’s filled me with small moments of joy whenever Apple Pay worked exactly as it needed to.

-There's a little more peace of mind paying with Apple Pay.
-With contactless cards, there's always a twinge of doubt that you might accidentally trigger a payment on the wrong card - or get [*card clash*](/2014/08/24/card-clash-is-a-catastrophuck/).
-Apple Pay only authorises a payment when it can verify your finger print or device passcode, so there's no chance of an accidental payment; which is nice.
+There’s a little more peace of mind paying with Apple Pay.
+With contactless cards, there’s always a twinge of doubt that you might accidentally trigger a payment on the wrong card - or get [*card clash*](/2014/08/24/card-clash-is-a-catastrophuck/).
+Apple Pay only authorises a payment when it can verify your finger print or device passcode, so there’s no chance of an accidental payment; which is nice.

-The most disconcerting part of paying for Apple Pay is it's speed.
+The most disconcerting part of paying for Apple Pay is it’s speed.
 Every time I paid using Apple Pay, the phone processed the payment, and there was - what can only be described as - a pregnant pause whilst the contactless terminal caught up.
-It's similar to the delays between using contactless versus Oyster on the London Underground; the latter is much, much faster[^4].
+It’s similar to the delays between using contactless versus Oyster on the London Underground; the latter is much, much faster[^4].
 The lag experienced using Apple Pay *doesn't* happen when using contactless payment cards in stores.
 This delay does introduce a small moment of panic to an otherwise smooth process, as you hope your payment actually went through.

 [^4]: Part of the reason that contactless took so long to introduce on the London Underground was that TfL found the speed of NFC technology - which contactless cards are based on - to be much slower than the RFID technology found in Oyster cards.

 ### The meal deal is off

 Surviving my week-and-a-bit with Apple Pay was much harder than expected, in part, because of Sainsbury's.
-It's probably my most shopped-in supermarket; I go there pretty regularly to get lunch because there's a store directly under my office.
-Not during this experiment though because - amazingly - Sainsbury's *still* doesn't accept contactless payments.
-In fact, I think it's now the only major supermarket *not* to accept contactless.
+It’s probably my most shopped-in supermarket; I go there pretty regularly to get lunch because there’s a store directly under my office.
+Not during this experiment though because - amazingly - Sainsbury’s *still* doesn't accept contactless payments.
+In fact, I think it’s now the only major supermarket *not* to accept contactless.
 So the £3 meal deal was off.

 This wasn't the worst thing in the world - I work in an area filled with *Pret A Manger*, *Wasabi*, *EAT* and other food outlets - but it did mean the cost of lunch spiralled in this 9 day period.

-Sainsbury's wasn't the only place that didn't have contactless over the period of my experiment, but it's surprising that after several years of contactless being in circulation that I had a much more limited selection of options available to me.
+Sainsbury’s wasn't the only place that didn't have contactless over the period of my experiment, but it’s surprising that after several years of contactless being in circulation that I had a much more limited selection of options available to me.

 ### Signals

 No one knows how to react to Apple Pay because no one understands the signals.
 When you're paying with contactless, you tend to have your debit or credit card in hand, ready to pay.
-That's usually a pretty easy signal for retail staff to pick up on that you want to pay by card - either by PIN or by contactless.
+That’s usually a pretty easy signal for retail staff to pick up on that you want to pay by card - either by PIN or by contactless.
 With Apple Pay, you get no such luck.

 Most of the time, I ended up standing at a till waiting for things to happen.
 Cashiers don't know that you're waiting to pay by contactless; they just think you're holding your phone.
 I ended up saying "can I pay by contactless?" *a lot*.